 FIND, FOLLOW, CONNECT WITH US!

-PROJECT DIRECTOR (volunteer) Anna R Hurwitz MLIS Candidate, University of Washington, Seattle, WA B.A.
+PROJECT DIRECTOR/ARCHIVIST Anna R Hurwitz MLIS Candidate, University of Washington, Seattle B.A.
 Human Ecology, College of the Atlantic, Bar Harbor, ME

-CONSULTING ARCHIVIST Rachel Singletary Kopel MLIS, University of Washington, Seattle, WA BFA Graphic Design & Book Arts, University of the Arts, Philadelphia, PA
+CONSULTING ARCHIVIST Rachel Singletary Kopel, MLIS Librarian at Art Institute Seattle MLIS, University of Washington, Seattle BFA Graphic Design & Book Arts, University of the Arts, Philadelphia, PA

 This project made possible with Heritage and Equipment grants from 4Culture.